harveywargo2/SOC-Puppet/docs/Threat-Detection/DetectCon_Weighting.md

 - This may be improved with enrichment to the detection
 - This probably shows what detections need enrichment or correlations

-##### Noise to Pattern Match Ratio : Days
+##### Noise Projection
-- Simple ratio to show the noise to pattern match ratio
+- How much noise can be expected per 1 pattern match in X time
+- aka if you will test/validate 1 once a month you should have 0 noise triggers
-- Zero/X is best
+- zero is the best
-- This should also represent your regression testing
-- Potentially could be updated via metrics
+- can be compared to alert metrics to test forward progress

-##### Regression Test Volume : Days
+##### Regression Volume
 - Expected or measured volume per period of reporting
 - If you run emulations this should just match your emulations or your incidents
+- Mainly a way to add in the documented testing into weighting

 ##### Confidence
 - How Confident are you in your weighting being correct